Obama cancels meeting with Philippines' Duterte after insult

 He was set to give an address on the importance he has placed on Southeast Asia in his foreign and economic policy during his two terms in office, which will end on Jan.
 20, setting the stage for three days of meetings with regional leaders.

-The White House had said Obama did not plan to pull any punches on his concerns about human rights abuses in the Philippines, its treaty ally, when meeting Duterte.
+The White House had earlier said Obama did not plan to pull any punches on his concerns about human rights abuses in the Philippines, its treaty ally, when meeting Duterte.

-Duterte won the presidency in May as he promised to suppress crime and wipe out drugs and drug dealers, and a wave of extrajudicial killings has followed.
+Duterte won the presidency in May as he promised to suppress crime and wipe out drugs and drug dealers.
+At least 2,400 people have been killed since he took office on July 1, including 900 in police operations against drug pushers.

+The rest are "deaths under investigation", a term human rights activists in the Philippines say is a euphemism for vigilante and extrajudicial killings.

-Duterte said it would be “rude” for Obama to raise the human rights issue, and told reporters such a conversation would prompt him to curse at Obama, using a Filipino phrase for "son of a bitch."
+Duterte said it would be "rude" for Obama to raise the human rights issue and told reporters such a conversation would prompt him to curse at Obama, using a Filipino phrase "putang ina" which can mean "son of a bitch" or "son of a whore".

 "Plenty will be killed until the last pusher is out of the streets.
 Until the (last) drug manufacturer is killed we will continue," he said.

+He lambasted the United Nations after it criticized the surge in killings and he turned down a meeting with U.N.
+Secretary General Ban Ki-moon at the Laos summit.

-It’s not the first time Duterte has cursed at a world leader.
-He called Pope Francis a “son of a whore” in May, and called U.S. Ambassador Philip Goldberg a “gay son of a whore.”
+In May, he called Pope Francis a "son of a whore", although he later apologized, and called U.S. Ambassador Philip Goldberg a "gay son of a whore."

-On Monday, Obama said he recognized the importance of fighting the drug trade, but insisted it must be done under the rule of law.
+On Tuesday, Duterte is scheduled to hold meetings in Laos with the leaders of Singapore, Japan and Vietnam.

-The unusually open tensions threaten to overshadow the Association of Southeast Asian Nations (ASEAN) and East Asia Summits in Laos from Tuesday to Thursday.
+The unusually open tensions between the United States and the Philippines, its former colony and long-term ally, threaten to overshadow the Association of Southeast Asian Nations (ASEAN) and East Asia Summits in Laos from Tuesday to Thursday.

 The 10-member ASEAN will meet leaders of other regional powers: China, Japan, South Korea, Australia, India, Russia and the United States.

-The Philippines has been a key U.S. ally in its dispute with China over the South China Sea, in which Washington blames Beijing for militarizing a vital global trade route and jeopardizing freedom of movement at sea and in the air.
+The Philippines has been aligned with the United States in its dispute with China over the South China Sea, in which Washington blames Beijing for militarizing a vital global trade route and jeopardizing freedom of movement at sea and in the air.

-China rejects those accusations, and in turn blames the United States for ratcheting up tensions unnecessarily.
+China rejects those accusations and in turn blames the United States for ratcheting up tensions unnecessarily.
 China claims most of the South China Sea, through which more than $5 trillion of trade moves annually.
 Brunei, Malaysia, the Philippines, Taiwan and Vietnam have rival claims.

 An arbitration court in The Hague in July invalidated China's vast territorial claims to the waterway after a case was brought by the Philippines, a ruling that Beijing refuses to recognize.